zeroquinc/NaviSync/README.md

 NaviSync is a Python tool that syncs play counts and loved track information from Last.fm to a Navidrome server.
 It ensures your local music library in Navidrome reflects your listening history on Last.fm.

+⚠️ **WARNING:**

+**This script writes to the Navidrome database, always make sure Navidrome is NOT running and make a backup of the db file!**

+**I am not responsible for any damage to your Navidrome server.**

+The script has a built-in check to see if Navidrome is running and if the database file is locked, but better be safe than sorry.

 ## Features

 - **Intelligent Caching**: Local SQLite cache stores scrobbles to minimize Last.fm API calls and speed up syncs.